johnsmorgan/imstack/README.md

 ## Known issues

-This software has been written for IPS studies with the MWA, with imaging done using WSClean.
-Contact me if you wish to use this software for other purposes
+This software has been written for IPS studies with the MWA.
+It is currently limited in its ability to handle multiple spectral channels and expects the filenames to be in the format produced by WSClean.
+Contact me if you wish to use this software for other purposes.

 ## Usage
 ### Make Image Stack
 The script `make_imstack.py` can be used to read the fits files into the hdf5 file.
-Run the script with the `-h' flag for instructions.
+Run the script with the `-h` flag for instructions.
 This is by far the least efficient part of the process.
 Note that this script relies on the `h5py_cache` which is available via pip.

 ### Using an Image Stack
 The file `image_stack.py` contains a class for accessing the image stack you have generated.
 See the documentation for the various member functions.
 For example, extracting a time series for a given decimal RA and Dec is as simple as: